kimh/clojure-by-example/source/index.md

 <br>

-To count how many values in the list, use `count`.
+To count how many values are in a list, use `count`.

 ## Conj